pragmasoft-ua/zpc/README.md

 2) Test siutes, containing nested test suites of arbitrary levels, containing test cases

 These are related to each other as many to many, ie one feature can be covered by many or none tests, and one test can cover many features.

-Features not covered with tests should have red color on chart, those covered with tests should be green.

 Both pages should have freetext search field, entering text there will filter the tree to contain only items with such substrings and their children.